UC Essay Examples – Personal Insight Questions 1-8

 Analysis:

-For this essay, I’ll reiterate those best practices for all of your UC Personal Insight Essays.
+Instead of a UC essay example, I’ll reiterate the best practices for all of your UC Personal Insight Essays.
 You want to quickly describe, in concrete language, a situation that distinguishes you from others.
 Then, you want to use numbers, names, responses, and your personal process to show very clearly how you overcame a situation, created something beneficial, committed yourself to a positive outcome, helped your family, helped your friends, helped your community, and on and on.
 Don’t take this opportunity to flex your creative writing muscles.
 Do stick to demonstrative outcomes.
 Don’t worry about winning the Pulitzer Prize for literature.

 Again, UC essays are different from the storytelling you’re expected to do in the Common App essay.
 Do concern yourself with communicating the clear, discrete benefits of your work on a project, course, or group of people.
 Don’t worry about “bragging.”
 Your 350 words will go by fast!
 Gas yourself up while you can.